 1) Buy a cage suitable for the size and number of birds you are planning to purchase.
+Eg. One small sized cage is okay for one bird, but a medium size cage is ideal for two.

-3) Buy lovebird seeds, pellets, and spray millets
+3) Buy lovebird/cockatiel seeds and spray millets

 6) Be prepared to dedicate your time and love to your baby!
 Lovebirds can live up to 15 years if cared for properly.